The following are frequently asked questions about the DEX® Diagnostics Exchange Registry and Z-Code® Program.

-|MoPath Tier 2||81400-81408|
+|MoPath Tier 1

-|Genomic Sequencing Procedures||81410-81471, 81493|
+|Genomic Sequencing Procedures

-|MAAA codes||81504-81595, 0004M-0013M, 0016M, 0017M (DNA, RNA based molecular codes only)
+|81504-81595, 0004M-0013M, 0016M, 0017M (DNA, RNA based molecular codes only)

-An organization can have two registered users.
+An organization can have two (2) registered users.
 A registered user for an organization gets a username that is specific to the contact person designated by each laboratory.
 Please do not forward or share this information.
 Other colleagues within your organization who want to register, may apply for a public user account.
 A public user account allows viewing of public information, which does not include Z-Codes.

-DEX Z-Codes™ are not publicly visible.
-Public users may register in DEX and view test details that are publicly available which may include coverage and price information assessed by the MolDX program.
+DEX Z-Codes are not publicly visible.
+Public users may register in DEX and view test details that are publicly available which may include coverage and price information assessed by the MolDX® Program.

 Test Submission Requirements

-Select the 'Add Test' action button from the Catalog Overview or My Diagnostics Exchange tabs within DEX.
+Select the 'Add Test' action button from the Catalog Overview or My Diagnostics Exchange tabs within DEX®.
 Complete all required fields and submit for review.
 For more information, see the DEX Diagnostics Exchange Help Files.

 When adding a test, use the tooltip buttons to identify required information and view helpful hints.
 For example, the Test Description should succinctly describe the test's intended use, indications for ordering, and limitations.
 PGx tests should include the intended drug(s) of interest in the description.

-A DEX Z-Code™ identifier application is required for a single assay that may involve multiple tests in order to produce a single result.
+A DEX Z-Code identifier application is required for a single assay that may involve multiple tests in order to produce a single result.
 Ensure you enter your test as it is orderable to providers on your test requisition.
 A DEX Z-Code is assigned to individual orderable tests and/or panels and not to CPT® codes.

-If the test process is standardized and the same method is used to acquire results in both locations, lab will only have to submit one application for the test.
+If the test process is standardized and the same method is used to acquire results in both locations, the lab will only have to submit one application for the test.
 However, if there is a difference in the method, a separate application will be required for both locations.

 It is not necessary to apply for a new Z-Code when you make changes to a test.
 Please log into DEX and update the existing test record with the new information.
 If the changes are significant enough to constitute a new test, such as a methodology change or additional specimen types, a new Z-Code may be assigned.

 Yes, in the event a test is retired, please update your DEX test submission to reflect this change.
 The DEX Registry relies on accurate data entry and maintenance.
-Please review the DEX Administrator FAQs for specific instructions.
+Please review the DEX Administrator FAQs (PDF) for specific instructions.

 Yes, labs must register tests that include MDx and non-MDx range of codes in the test panel.

-Yes, an application for a unique identifier will be required if the test has a CPT code within scope for requiring a DEX Z-Code.
+Yes, an application for a unique identifier will be required if the test has a CPT® code within scope for requiring a DEX Z-Code.

 We recommend the laboratory wait until the FDA determination is complete to add that information to your test in DEX.